-The Division of Neonatal–Perinatal Medicine at UT Southwestern Medical Center has provided care for normal newborns and newborns with complex medical and surgical problems for more than 25 years.
+The Division of Neonatal–Perinatal Medicine at UT Southwestern has provided care for normal newborns and newborns with complex medical and surgical problems for more than 33 years.
 Our faculty offer clinical services at several different locations within the UT Southwestern system.

-- Newborn Nursery: With over 15,000 deliveries a year, the newborn nursery at Parkland Memorial Hospital is one of the busiest in the country.
-Under the supervision of pediatric faculty from the Neonatal-Perinatal Medicine Division, pediatric residents and pediatric nurse practitioners provide comprehensive care for both term and near-term infants from birth through discharge.
+- Newborn Nursery: With more than 12,000 deliveries a year, the newborn nursery at Parkland Hospital is one of the busiest in the country.
+Under the supervision of pediatric faculty from the Neonatal-Perinatal Division, pediatric residents and pediatric nurse practitioners provide comprehensive care for both term and near-term infants from birth through discharge.
 Learn more about the Newborn Nursery at Parkland.
 Parkland newborn services is a dedicated site for the CDC Initiative on “Best Fed Beginnings,” a program to encourage exclusive breastfeeding with a goal to obtain “Baby Friendly” designation for the hospital.

-- Labor and Delivery: We provide a unique and highly trained neonatal resuscitation team who attend over 300 high risk deliveries a month and have the capability to deliver cutting-edge delivery room care in even the most complex cases, including EXIT (Ex Utero Intrapartum Treatment) procedures.
-Under the direction of Myra Wyckoff, MD, an internationally acclaimed physician in neonatal resuscitation research, the labor and delivery faculty provide a very unique resuscitation rotation for fellows, residents, and medical students, which includes exposure to a computerized patient simulator, participation in resuscitation research, review of the literature, and attendance at high risk deliveries.
+- Labor and Delivery: We provide a unique and highly trained neonatal resuscitation team that attends more than 300 high-risk deliveries a month and have the capability to deliver cutting-edge delivery room care in even the most complex cases, including EXIT (Ex Utero Intrapartum Treatment) procedures.
+Under the direction of Myra Wyckoff, M.D., an internationally acclaimed physician in neonatal resuscitation research, the labor and delivery faculty provide a very unique resuscitation rotation for fellows, residents, and medical students, which includes exposure to a computerized patient simulator, participation in resuscitation research, review of the literature, and attendance at high risk deliveries.

-- Neonatal Intensive Care Unit: The NICU at Children's combines advanced technology with highly trained healthcare professionals to provide comprehensive care for critically ill newborns.
-This state of the art, 36-bed NICU opened in 2009 as the premiere referral unit in North Texas.
-The NICU staff, under the supervision of faculty members from the Division of Neonatal–Perinatal Medicine, is experienced in caring for a wide-array of neonatal disorders, both medical and surgical.
-Through collaboration with Children’s extensive network of pediatric subspecialists, this NICU is able to provide exceptional care tailored to the specific needs of each individual patient.
+- Level IV Neonatal Intensive Care Unit: The NICU at Children's combines advanced technology with highly trained health care professionals to provide comprehensive care for critically ill newborns.
+This state of the art, 47-bed NICU opened in 2009 as the premiere referral unit in North Texas.
+The NICU staff, under the supervision of faculty members from the Division of Neonatal–Perinatal, is experienced in caring for a wide-array of neonatal disorders, both medical and surgical.
+Through an integrated collaboration between Children’s and an extensive network of pediatric subspecialists from UT Southwestern, this NICU is able to provide exceptional care tailored to the specific needs of each individual patient.
 Learn more about the NICU at Children’s.